ccs-ucb/290Q/assets/labs/L3-intro-javascript/javascript-basics-1.md

 # Lab 2: A Basic Introduction to JavaScript

 A whirlwind introduction to the basics of Javascript.
+The plan:

+- Setup (creating a new page to run and edit your code)
+- Creating Variables: numbers, strings, arrays
+- Manipulating HTML elements: selecting and editing html elements

 ## Setup